Nike has no plans to use Pistorius in future ads

-NEW YORK (Reuters) - Nike Inc said on Monday it has no plan to run future ads using Paralympic athlete Oscar Pistorius, charged with murdering his girlfriend, after the South African became the sporting goods maker’s latest sponsored athlete to face trouble.
+NEW YORK, Feb 18 (Reuters) - Nike Inc said on Monday it has no plan to run future ads using Paralympic athlete Oscar Pistorius, charged with murdering his girlfriend, after the South African became the sporting goods maker’s latest sponsored athlete to face trouble.

 “Nike has no plans for Oscar Pistorius in upcoming campaigns,” KeJuan Wilkins, a Nike spokesman, said in an email.